samao9/VoiceTest15e51ff1-2d79-44c7-9fec-78fe29d66e27/README.md

   All V= 2*N (N is even) can be consist of 4s
   All V= 2*N (N is odd) can be consist of 4s and 6s

-  Odd number Greater than 11 can be turn into even by -9 So all odd number > 11 is valid
+  Odd number Greater than 11 can be turned into even by -9 So all odd number > 11 is valid

   So the invalids are 1, 2, 3, 5, 7, 11